 When you run your own company, it is best practice to find a good limited company accountant to look after you from the outset.
 There are lots of accountancy firms out there and many on the local high street.
-However, it is important when you consider how you can change your accountant, that you look for a dedicated accountant who specialises in contractors and small business.
+However, as a contractor it is important when you consider how can you change your small business accountant, you look for a dedicated accountant who specialises in contractors and small business.
 You can do this before you start your own company, or shortly after this has been set up.

 Throughout your contracting career, you may have several small business accountants.
 Eventually, after moving a few times, you may find the one that makes you happy.